 Reframing your thinking

-If you’re head to head with a teen who is acting out and behaving in ways that take a toll on the rest of the family, it can be difficult to think of your troubled teen as anything other than a bad kid or troublemaker.
+If you’re head-to-head with a teen who is acting out and behaving in ways that take a toll on the rest of the family, it can be difficult to think of your troubled teen as anything other than a bad kid or troublemaker.
 These thoughts can be compounded by comments made by others, like teachers, coaches, and even law enforcement, when your teen is brought home after getting into trouble.

-Giving your teen’s behavior some serious thought, you may be able to work out what could have triggered the downslide into poor decision-making and destructive behaviors.
+By giving your teen’s behavior some serious thought, you may be able to work out what could have triggered the downslide into poor decision-making and destructive behaviors.

 Is your child silently suffering from depression?